lordofkillz/DarkFusion/README.md

 UltraDarkFusion Discord: https://discord.gg/MN2GpHXGhp

-Many thanks to all who had input on this. and all my testers see Discord for links to their Discord servers and websites.
+Many thanks to all who helped and to all who had input on this.

-Many thanks to all who helped.
-Long call #1 tester, many thanks for all your help.
+Long call #1 tester, thanks for all your help. see Discord for links to their Discord servers and websites.
-Sapi
-Insanity

 Main inspiration was from DarkMark, a Linux-based label maker maintained by Stephane, the current developer for the Hank-AI Darknet repo.